-A communicable disease is a disease that spreads from one person or animal to another.
+A communicable disease is one that spreads from one person or animal to another or from a surface to a person.
+They include colds and flu.
 Pathogens such as viruses, bacteria, and fungi cause these diseases.

 Communicable diseases can transmit through contact with bodily fluids, insect bites, contaminated surfaces, water, and foods, or through the air.